“Do I really need counseling?”

 That was weird.
 Do they really ask their clients to lie down?
 Will it help with the session?
 Remembering what my boss told me about the forced leave issue if I didn’t do this, I smiled at the therapist and told her that I’d rather sit.

 She asked me some questions, basic ones, and we even had a good laugh.
 It didn’t feel like a “session” at all, but it was a refreshing one hour.
+I realized what Carmen Gehrke, LMHC had to say, “Therapy gives you permission to allow you to feel the pain and know that it’s valid.”
 Before I left the therapist handed me an envelope and said that I should give it to my supervisor.
 She also said that she looks forward to seeing me next week.
 You know what I said?
 I said, sure, I’d love to chat with you some more.

 Why did I say that?
 Did I really have a great time with my therapist?
 I mean, she’s not a friend.
 I’m her client, but why did I like chatting with her?
 It made me realize that I had to socialize.
 Maybe other people would also like to have my company?
 I’m sure that I’m not dull.
 I have proven that with my therapist.
 It’s just that I have to make an effort to put myself out.
 That’s the word, effort.